 Of the many stories of personal heroics that emerged from the tragedy of Sept.
-11, 2001, perhaps none is as compelling as that of the former Marine who suited up and went searching for survivors—and found two.
+11, 2001, perhaps none is as inspiring as the one of a former Marine who put back on his uniform and drove to Ground Zero to search for survivors—and found two.
 A year after the attacks, Rebecca Liss told the story of Dave Karnes, who rescued two Port Authority police officers from the rubble.
 The original article is reprinted below.

 Only 12 survivors were pulled from the rubble of the World Trade Center after the towers fell on Sept.
 11, despite intense rescue efforts.
 Two of the last three to be located and saved were Port Authority police officers.
 They were not discovered by a heroic firefighter, or a rescue worker, or a cop.
 They were discovered by Dave Karnes.